-3. Your Injury Must Be Included in the SSA’s Book
+3. Your Injury Must be Included in the SSA’s Blue Book

 The SSA has a book in which they list all the conditions and illnesses that qualify for SSDI.
 The book is divided into different categories under which all conditions are listed and is known as the “Blue Book.”
 If your neck injury is not explicitly listed in the SSA’s Blue Book, you may be able to establish an approximation based on your condition, so it may still be possible for your injury to qualify for SSDI.

 4. Possibility of Returning to Work

 The SSA will evaluate whether you can return to your job despite your injury.
 If you are able to return to work, you may not continue with the qualifying process, and your SSDI benefits will not be paid.
 Remember, the SSA will only provide SSDI benefits to people who are disabled due to an injury.
 You should keep this in mind when applying for SSDI benefits.